AlexandreMoG/DSC-ReminderBot/README.md

 cd ReminderBot-discord
 ```

-**Create a configuration file with the GUILD_ID, the API_TOKEN and the ROLE_ID, check the CONFIGURATION section for more information.**
+**Modify the configuration file credentials.env with the GUILD_ID, the API_TOKEN and the ROLE_ID, check the CONFIGURATION section for more information.**

 **Build the docker image and deploy the application**:
 ```sh